 A student does not require an assessment for a Canadian or US degree, diploma, or certificate.

-Students with no educational experience/degree from Canada or the United States would require to have met one of the following requirements on or before the start date of the program they are offered admission.
+Students with no educational experience/degree from Canada or the United States would be required to have met one of the following requirements on or before the start date of the program of which they are offered admission:

 You don’t need an assessment for a Canadian degree, diploma, or certificate.

 An educational credential assessment (ECA) is used to verify that your foreign degree, diploma, or certificate (or other proof of your credential) is valid and equal to a Canadian one.
 There are different types of ECAs.
-For the college admission purpose, if one of your primary educational credentials is from an institution outside Canada or the USA, you will need to get an ECA from a Canadian Government Approved Assessment Agency.
+For the college's admission purpose, if one of your primary educational credentials is from an institution outside Canada or the USA, you will need to get an ECA from a Canadian Government-Approved Assessment Agency.
 The purpose will be the assessment for college admission.
 If you have already received an assessment report for any other purpose, we may consider that as well.
-You must attach that with your admission application.
-If you had not submitted a report previously, you may send a copy via email or before the start date of the program.
+You must attach it with your admission application.
+If you had not submitted a report previously, you may send a copy via email before the start date of the program.

 Your ECA report may help when you’re looking for a job after graduation.

-If you are 19 years of age or older before the beginning of classes and you do not have an Ontario Secondary School Diploma (OSSD) or its equivalent, you may apply as a mature student.
-Or students who do not meet the admission requirements from their academic transcripts/degrees ECA assessment, or cannot arrange ECA may also complete a mature student assessment to determine their readiness for college studies.
+If you are 18 years of age or older before the beginning of classes and you do not have an Ontario Secondary School Diploma (OSSD) or its equivalent, you may apply as a mature student.
+Students who do not meet the admission requirements from their academic transcripts/degrees ECA assessment, or cannot arrange ECA may also complete a mature student assessment to determine their readiness for college studies.

 Mature student status may be granted to applicants who are over 18 years old and do not have a high school diploma or GED.
 It is intended to allow applicants who have not completed high school the opportunity to be considered for admission, based on the skills and experience they have acquired since leaving school.

-If a prospective student does not have a 12-grade education certificate which is equivalent to a Canadian Secondary School Certificate due to any reason, the college will still consider the admission in it programs if student pass a qualifying test that has been approved by the Superintendent (The Ministry of Training, Colleges, and Universities Ontario.)
+If a prospective student does not have a 12-grade education certificate which is equivalent to a Canadian Secondary School Certificate due to any reason, the college will still consider the admission in its programs if the student passes a qualifying test that has been approved by the Superintendent (The Ministry of Training, Colleges, and Universities Ontario).